vegalyraevt/vegalyraevt/README.md

 <details>
 <summary><strong>🎵 Aurora Vocal and Music Engine</strong></summary>
 <br>
 Neural networks enabling live karaoke and original song creation by Aurora.
 This project includes a custom vocaloid implementation.
 Preview songs play during the first 5 minutes of each Twitch stream.
+Please note this is not AI generated music but instead a workspace tool I use to allow aurora to view and make requests about songs I make with a vocaloid program I work in.
 </details>

 <details>